mochi-hpc-experiments/colza-experiments/cori/vtk/README.md

 Contrary to the `install.sh` scripts from other folders, this script will also install ParaView and the mini-apps.
-The former will take several hours to build, so be patient!
+The former may take several hours to build, so be patient!

 Note: the script installs dependencies in this order:
-- ParaView (clone in `src`, build, install in `sw`)
 - Spack (clone in `sw`)
 - Mochi (clone in `sw`)
-- Colza (create Spack environment, install Colza in it)
+- Spack environ,ent (installing Colza, ParaView, etc. in it)
-- Mini-apps (clone in `src`, build, install in `sw`) If you need to call the `install.sh` script again but some of the steps have already been done, use `--skip-paraview`, `--skip-spack`, `--skip-mochi`, `--skip-colza`, or `--skip-miniapps`.
+- Mini-apps (clone in `src`, build, install in `sw`)

+If you need to call the `install.sh` script again but some of the steps have already been done, use `--skip-spack`, `--skip-mochi`, `--skip-env`, or `--skip-miniapps`.
-For example if you already successfully installed ParaView and Spack, use `./install.sh --skip-paraview --skip-spack`.
-This can be useful to avoid spending long hours building ParaView, in particular.
-Note that the script may ask you to delete some directories to avoid re-using partial builds.

 ## Communication evaluation